"Your horse doesn't care how much you know, until he knows how much you care.

 • Superficial ventral - the hind hoof, stifle, hip, abdominals, neck and masseter.
 Flexes the neck, back and hip.

-• deep dorsal - the tail, spine and poll.
+• Deep dorsal - the tail, spine and poll.
 Supports spinal stability, movement and balance.

-• deep ventral - hind hoof, psoas, abs, organs, nerves, hyoid, tongue.
+• Deep ventral - hind hoof, psoas, abs, organs, nerves, hyoid, tongue.
 Supports organs, nerves, hip and lumbosacral, cervical ventral flexion.

-• forelimb protraction and retraction.
+• Forelimb protraction and retraction.
 Connects head, withers and hoof cranially and caudally.
 Enables forward and backwards motion.

-• forelimb abduction and adduction.
+• Forelimb abduction and adduction.
 Connects neck, shoulder and pectorals cranially and caudally.
 Enables inward and outward motion.

-• functional - trunk to opposite stifle, abs and back to shoulder.
+• Functional - trunk to opposite stifle, abs and back to shoulder.
 Rotates and extends the spine, pairs the legs and stabilises the stifle.

-• lateral - hind hoof, hock, stifle, abs, ribs, neck, head.
+• Lateral - hind hoof, hock, stifle, abs, ribs, neck, head.
 Facilitates lateral bend and balance, spinal flexion and extension.

-• spiral.
+• Spiral.
 Connects around the body in a spiral.
 Spinal rotation, extension and flexion, lateral neck flexion, stabilises trunk and hock.

 Using myofascial release along the horse's kinetic chains, helps identify imbalances and compensations that may lead to stiffness or injury.
 Together, these techniques support better function, faster recovery, and a happier, more comfortable horse.